 This condition is more of something felt than seen.
-The right combination of treatment could range from an appointment with a pelvic floor therapist, and/or a sex therapist meditation for relaxation, as well as some additional physical aids like a dilator set and CBD lube.
+The right combination of treatment could range from an appointment with a pelvic floor therapist, and/or a sex therapist meditation for relaxation, as well as some additional physical aids like a dilator set and a quality water-based lubricant.

 What does Vaginismus Feel Like?

 One character on the popular Netflix show ‘Sex Education’ describes her experience with: “It’s like my vagina has lockjaw.”
 While the severity of vaginismus varies, vagina-owners predominantly report stinging or burning pain if anything is inserted into the vagina during a spasm.
 Others say it’s like the penis runs into a block.
 This doesn’t mean that sex is off the table or that you’ll never enjoy an orgasm.

 Vaginismus may encourage couples to explore new means of pleasure when penetration is off the table.
 We recommend our sister company Tickle Kitty for unique adult toys that don’t involve penetration, such as vibrators or clitoral air stimulators.
 Foreplay and clitoral stimulation can further be enhanced by our GoLove CBD Intimate Serum, resulting in increased sexual satisfaction, intimacy, and climax for both partners.

 We recommend liberally massaging GoLove CBD Intimate Serum around the labia and vulva before partnered sex, masturbation, pelvic exams, dilator therapy, etc. Wait 15 minutes for the full effects of the CBD provide the desired effects.